 Whether you are an individual who wants to upskill or a business looking for specialised staff training, this is where you'll find it.

-Find out more about logistics short courses.
+Find out more about short courses in logistics or drone operations.

 “Logistics to me is an industry that is always changing.
 MIT gives me the chance to learn from people who have worked in the industry for many years.
 The lecturers are awesome, they are really willing to help you, they are keen to share their experiences, and give you a better understanding of what’s to come.

 I enjoy studying at MIT because they offer a range of ways to study - I can do it part-time or I can do it full-time and they make it easy.”

 “I want to further my career, I am quite ambitious when it comes to what I want.
 If I’m not satisfied with where I am currently, I will take the extra step to go further.

 What I enjoy about MIT is flexibility, especially around my kids.
 It enables me study, have a full-time job, and be a full-time mum as well.